 EGR 100, Introduction to Engineering Design, is a college-level course required of all incoming first-year engineering students.
 It is an integral part of the CoRe (Cornerstone and Residential) Experience.
 The course introduces students to the engineering profession and the engineering design process through team-based, interdisciplinary design projects and assignments.
 There are 689 students enrolled in EGR 100 this semester.

-For the Fall 2018 final course project, the student teams selected from four project types: (i) Solar Car Competition, (ii) Cell Phone App Inventor, (iii) Design of a Heat Exchanger, (iv) 3D Printing, (v) Arduino Programming, (vi) Costa Rica Design of a Park and School, and (vii) CoRe industry-sponsored projects.
-CoRe industry-sponsored projects involved collaborations with Aptiv on electrical distribution system design optimization and ArcelorMittal on optimal basic oxygen furnace steelmaking scrap mix design.
+For the final course project, the student teams selected from seven project types: (i) Solar Car Competition, (ii) Cell Phone App Inventor, (iii) Design of a Heat Exchanger, (iv) 3D Printing, (v) Arduino Programming, (vi) Costa Rica Design of an Eco-Lodge, and (vii) CoRe Industry-Sponsored Projects.
+CoRe Industry- Sponsored Projects involved collaborations with Aptiv on electrical distribution system design optimization and ArcelorMittal on optimal basic oxygen furnace steelmaking scrap mix design.
 Teams from each of the project types will display their prototypes at Design Day along with posters detailing their design concepts.
 Pre-college students will recognize the most outstanding projects with awards.

 More information can be found at Cornerstone Engineering.